11 Best Strategies for Effective Salesforce Onboarding (2022)

 Your team is bound to gather some useful insight into the new employee’s skills, experience, and learning style throughout the interview process.
 Use that information to design a customized onboarding process.

 Maria Alvarez of Internet Creations says she’s always learning how to work information she learned from interviews into the onboarding program.
 “We conduct two practical skill-based interviews for most of our roles, including Salesforce developers and admin/consultants, and make sure to address skill gaps and strengths to build a custom learning program.”

 Personalized onboarding shows your employees that you want to help them get up to speed easily, not force generic training on them.
 Plus, you can cut back on unnecessary training.
-If employees have previous Salesforce experience, they can simply merge their accounts to avoid repeating training modules.
+Employees with previous Salesforce experience can simply merge their accounts to avoid repeating training modules.

 Whether you are introducing Salesforce to existing employees or onboarding new hires, Salesforce onboarding is a major change.
 With the help of an established change management model, you can make the transition run smoothly.

 Introducing Salesforce is a strategic transformation change.
 Large-scale, complex transformations like this call for detailed planning, continuous progress monitoring, and ongoing support.
 Both Kotter’s Change Model and the ADKAR Model would work well for this type of change.
 In fact, in our piece “Applying the Enhanced 8-Step Change Model,” we walk you through how to use this model for a Salesforce migration process.